seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Bliss Browser logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/Bliss_Browser/Logo/PNG/Bliss_Browser_Logo1_V1_1024pxIcon_HighCompression.png" width="150" height="150" align="left" style="margin-right: 30px"> | **Bliss Browser:** _An extremely powerful and customizable web browser written in Python.
 It is also capable of being an alternative to ChromeOS via its OSMode (where you can turn the browser into a shell on top of an existing operating system) customizable down to the last pixel, you can even disable all HTML tags if you really wanted to (this breaks the majority of websites, but it is still an option)_ |
 |---|---|

-<details> <!-- End of logo section for major project section: Bliss Browser !-->
+</details> <!-- End of logo section for major project section: Bliss Browser !-->

 ---